 recalling

-a) Resolution 130 (Rev. Antalya, 2006) of the Plenipotentiary Conference, on strengthening the role of ITU in building confidence and security in the use of ICTs;
+a) Resolution 130 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on strengthening the role of ITU in building confidence and security in the use of ICTs;

-b) Resolution 102 (Rev. Antalya, 2006) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;
+b) Resolution 102 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;

-c) Resolution 71 (Rev. Antalya, 2006) of the Plenipotentiary Conference, in particular strategic goal 4: "Developing tools, based on contributions from the membership, to promote end-user confidence, and to safeguard the efficiency, security, integrity and interoperability of networks";
+c) Resolution 71 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, in particular the strategic goal of the ITU Telecommunication Development Sector (ITU-D) to promote the availability of infrastructure and foster an enabling environment for telecommunication/ICT infrastructure development and its use in a safe and secure manner;

 d) Resolutions 1282 and 1305 of the ITU Council, the latter of which listed issues pertaining to the use and misuse of the Internet among the main tasks of the role of the Dedicated Group in identifying international Internet-related public policy issues;

-e) Resolution 45 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;
+e) Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;

-f) the Hyderabad Declaration adopted by WTDC, in particular Programme 2 (Cybersecurity, ICT applications and IP-based network-related issues);
+f) the Dubai Action Plan adopted by WTDC-14, in particular Objective 3 thereof (Enhance confidence and security in the use of telecommunications/ICTs, and roll-out of relevant applications and services);

-g) Resolutions 50 and 52 (Rev. Johannesburg, 2008) of the World Telecommunication Standardization Assembly, on cybersecurity and countering and combating spam,
+g) Resolutions 50 and 52 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, on cybersecurity and countering and combating spam,

 recognizing further

 a) that global cooperation and collaboration between the international organizations are necessary in order to address and prevent the illicit use of ICTs;

+b) that multilateral cooperation between Member States and stakeholders, including the ICT private sector, in the field of preventing and combating the risks of misuse of ICTs is essential and important for the sustainable social and economic development of countries and their national security;

+c) that there is a need to identify collective preventive measures in order to mitigate the effects of illicit use of ICTs at the global level, particularly in developing countries;

-b) the moderating and facilitating role assigned to the Union under Action Line C5 as referred to above,
+d) the moderating and facilitating role assigned to the Union under Action Line C5 as referred to above,

 noting

-a) the importance of ICTs, including telecommunications, for the social and economic development of countries, especially developing countries, through the creation of new public services that facilitate public access to information and enhanced transparency within public administrations and can be helpful for the monitoring and observation of climate change, the management of natural resources and reduction of the risk of natural disasters;
+a) the importance of ICTs, including telecommunications, for the social and economic development of countries, especially developing countries, through the creation of new public services that facilitate public access to information and enhanced transparency within public administrations and can be helpful for the monitoring and observation of climate change, the management of natural resources and detection, prevention and reduction of the risk of natural disasters;

 b) the vulnerability of critical national infrastructures, their increasing dependence on ICTs and the threats resulting from the illicit use of ICTs,